fdsig/zerocam/README.md

 11. run `cd zerocam` to navigate to the repository directory

 Here we have developed in two parts using a raspberry pi 4 as a dev enviroment -- much faster for compiling and testing on the same os and then deploy to rasberry pi zero w.

+to do:

+- [ ] fix cavideo on raspberry pi zero w vs raspberry pi 4
+- [ ]